Rajan–Nagendra: Composers

 The main male vocalists who enriched the melody of their songs are late Ghantasala, Kala Govindarajan, P. B. Srinivas, Dr. Rajkumar, late Kishore Kumar, Balasubrahmanyam, Jesudas, P. Jayachandran, Rajesh Krishna and many more.
 The popular female vocalists are Bala Saraswati, Soolamangalam sisters, P. Leela, S. Janaki, Vani Jairam, Rani, L. R. Easwari, P. Susheela, Jikki, Chitra and many more.

-Hundreds of Rajan–Nagendra songs were sung by legendary singers P. B. Srinivas, S. Janaki, Dr. Rajkumar, SPB.
-Almost all of them remain etched as the unforgettable melodies of Kannada Cinema.
-The love songs of SPB-SJ-Rajan–Nagendra combination is considered to be heavenly.
-Such everlasting haunting melodies Rajan–Nagendra pair created.
-The duo is also reported to have introduced another illustrious playback singer K. S. Chitra to the Kannada cinema back in the early 1980s.
+Rajan–Nagendra songs were sung by legendary singers P. B. Srinivas, S. Janaki, Dr. Rajkumar, SPB.
+Almost all of them remain etched as the melodies of Kannada Cinema.The duo is also reported to have introduced another illustrious playback singer K. S. Chitra to the Kannada cinema back in the early 1980s.

 Nagendra sang a couple of songs in his five-decade-long career.
 The most popular was Yaaru yaaru née yaaru for the comedian Narasimharaju.
 He also sang Nammoora santheli in the Jai Jagadish-Lakshmi starrer Gaalimaatu and Neeliya baninda tareya oorinda from Tony.
 Somehow his voice was typecast for comic scenes.

 The pair directed music for about 400 films, more than 200 in Kannada alone and rest in Telugu, Tamil, Malayalam, Tulu, and Sinhalese.

 Most of the hit songs from Kannada movies were remade in Telugu.

 Tribute Concert and Felicitation to Rajan in 2018 in Hyderabad:

 6 decades of Rajan- Nagendra's Cine music glory and full-fledged concert was organized by Vamsee International along with singer Sarada Akunuri USA in Hyderabad on March 1, 2018.
 Golden era director Rajan was felicitated with Ghantasala gold medal and music concert.
 Sri Rajan graced the event along with his son Ananth Rajan.
 At the age of 85, it was amazing to see Sri Rajan to sit and listen so intently for almost 4 hours.